romain-sen/MAS-nuclear-wates/README.md

 ## Scheduler

 The scheduler is defined in the `schedule.py` file.
 It defines who is called and in what order at each step (this will be a random order).

+## Strategies

+### Strategy 1

+The way we implement the first strategy is by defining two different behaviors.
+So there is a class by behavior instead of a class by agent.

+The first behavior is for the majority of agents : they move randomly in their area and when they found an object, they bring it to the top of the zone.
+Here, they can either drop the waste, or pick one and merge it if they found the same waste at this place, and then drop it.

+The second behavior is applied to a fraction of the red agents.
+Some of them just stay on the top row of the grid and try to find all wastes to bring the red wasterd to the deposit zone.